The-Microservice-Dungeon/docs/docs/gameLog.md

 There are multiple scoreboards:

-* the global scoreboard
+* The global scoreboard

-* multiple scoreboards for the different event categories:
+* Multiple scoreboards for the different event categories:
         Fighting
         Mining
         Traveling